ubidots/ubidots-python/README.rst

     new_datasource = api.create_datasource({"name": "myNewDs", "tags": ["firstDs", "new"], "description": "any des"})

-Name is required; tags and description are optional This new data source can be used to track different variables, so let's create one.
+The name key is required, but the tags and description keys are optional.
+This new data source can be used to track different variables, so let's create one.

 Creating a Variable